-- associates in the Project on Base Erosion and Profit Shifting (BEPS) pay a fee of 20,800 euros per year.
+- Associates in the Project on Base Erosion and Profit Shifting (BEPS): 53,800 EUR (for Associates before 2016) or 20,800 EUR

 Invitations as Participant or Associate are usually issued for open-ended periods, although exceptions may apply.
 The OECD or the Partner itself may terminate a Partner's status with a 12-months' notice.
 The OECD may also terminate this status immediately if the Partner repeatedly fails to meet its obligations, including the payment of its fees.

-- OECD On-line Guide to Intergovernmental Activity;
+- OECD On-line Guide to Intergovernmental Activity

-- OECD Decisions, Recommendations and other Instruments in Force;
+- OECD Decisions, Recommendations and other Instruments in Force

 - Resolution of the Council on Partnerships in OECD Bodies (adopted by the Council at its 1265th Session on 9 October 2012; revised version adopted on 23 November 2015)